gacallea/itn1_cluster/ITN1_CLUSTER.md

 #### Pool Tool ####

 One very useful site, is [**PoolTool**](https://pooltool.io/) by [papacarp](https://twitter.com/mikefullman).
 It has all sort of network and pools statistics, and offers a number of useful tools for pool operators.
 One of them is about one's own pool health and status.
-Create an account and register your pool, to keep others informed about the state of your pool.
-Here's [mine](https://pooltool.io/pool/93756c507946c4d33d582a2182e6776918233fd622193d4875e96dd5795a348c) as an example.
+By following this guide, you have already set up your pool with Pooltool.
+Here's [Insalada Stake Pool](https://pooltool.io/pool/93756c507946c4d33d582a2182e6776918233fd622193d4875e96dd5795a348c) as an example.

 #### Bootstrap Initiative ####